fchastanet/bash-tools-framework/CompileCommand.md

 - check that function defined in a .sh is correctly named
 - check that each framework function has a bats file associated (warning if not)

-This linter is used as one the precommit hooks, see [.pre-commit-config.yaml](https://github.com/fchastanet/bash-tools-framework/blob/master/.pre-commit-config.yaml).
+This linter is used in precommit hooks, see [.pre-commit-config.yaml](https://github.com/fchastanet/bash-tools-framework/blob/master/.pre-commit-config.yaml).

 ## 5. Best practices